telezoic/csv2json/README.md

-Converts csv data to JSON for the 'Hatches, Matches, Dispatches' map
+Converts csv data to JSON for the 'Hatches, Matches, Dispatches' map (original data extracted from: [Name index of the births, marriages, deaths published in the Nanaimo Free Press, April 1874 to December 1899](http://dx.doi.org/10.25316/IR-19111))

 Assumes csv structure: